About Me

 Licensed Marriage and Family Therapist

-I’m Shannon Hansen LMFT, and I feel truly honored being able to live in the BEAUTIFUL state of Colorado and practice equine assisted therapy and nature-based therapy, incorporating the healing power of horses, donkeys, dogs, goats, chickens and the natural world.
-These therapeutic methods are designed to help you strengthen your connection with yourself and others, while equipping you with the tools and confidence to face life’s challenges.
-I’m committed to being a supportive partner on your journey toward healing, growth, and meaningful change.
+I feel truly honored that my path lead me to the BEAUTIFUL state of Colorado to practice equine-assisted therapy and nature-based therapy, incorporating the wonderful support of horses, donkeys, dogs, chickens, pigs and the natural world into mental health treatment.
+I combine this approach with other therapeutic methods that are designed to help you strengthen trust and confidence within yourself, improve relational engagement with others, while also equipping you with the tools and skills to face life’s challenges.
+I am deeply committed to being a supportive partner on your journey toward healing, growth, and meaningful change.

-A little bit about my background, I grew up in Phoenix, AZ and went to Rocky Mountain College in Billings, MT studying Equine Assisted Therapy and Psychology before realizing it was way too cold for me up there.
-I transferred down to Texas Tech University in Lubbock, TX where I finished my bachelors degree with concentrations in Human Development and Family Studies, Addictive Disorders and Recovery Studies, and Equine Assisted Psychotherapy.
-I stayed at TTU to complete my masters degree in Marriage and Family Therapy, graduating in 2018.
-In 2019, I finally moved to Colorado, which has been a dream of mine since I was young.
+A little bit about my background, I grew up in the heat of Phoenix, AZ, and went to Rocky Mountain College in Billings, MT to study Equine Assisted Therapy and Psychology.
+I lasted 2 years before realizing winters in Montana were way too cold for me.
+I transferred down to Texas Tech University in Lubbock, TX, where I finished my bachelor’s degree with concentrations in Human Development and Family Studies, Addictive Disorders and Recovery Studies, and Equine Assisted Psychotherapy.
+The weather was a decent balance between the extremes I had previously experienced (and their graduate program was exemplary), so I stayed at Texas Tech University to complete my master’s degree in Marriage and Family Therapy.
+In 2019, I moved to Colorado, fulfilling a dream of mine since I was young.

 My Approach & Values

-I believe that healing happens best when therapy is meaningful and engaging.
-Ideal clients for my work are those ready for change and committed to the process of healing and growing.
+I believe healing happens best when therapy is meaningful and engaging.
+Ideal clients for my work are those ready to experience change and are committed to the process of reflecting and evolving.
 Whether you’re seeking to overcome anxiety/ depression, navigate relationship challenges, or gain resources to face life’s challenges, I feel confident in my ability to walk alongside you to support your therapeutic journey.

 Whether we’re working indoors, outdoors, or virtually, I tailor each session to meet your specific needs, creating a compassionate, safe space where you can explore emotions, build resilience, gain resources, and make meaningful changes in your life.